 Rep. Webster Announces Congressional Art Competition Winners

-“The judges and I were in awe of the overwhelming amount of quality artwork submitted by 61 exceptionally talented high school students,” said Rep. Webster.
-“Every year, I am blown away by the talented student artists I meet through this program.
+“Every year, I am encouraged and impressed by the talented student artists and dedicated teachers that participate in this program, said Rep. Webster.
+“This year was no different - the judges and I were in awe of the overwhelming amount of quality artwork submitted by 99 exceptionally talented high school students.
 I am pleased to be a part of encouraging the next generation of artistic talent.
 Art enriches our lives and art education promotes skills that equip children for future success.”

-“I congratulate our 2020 Art Competition winners and look forward to showcasing their art in D.C. and my offices!
-I applaud every student who participated, and I want to extend my sincere appreciation to the art teachers, administrators and parents who supported the contest and are working to ensure that the next generation of artists is able to flourish and enrich our community.”
+“I congratulate our 2021 Art Competition winners and look forward to showcasing their art in D.C. and my offices!
+I applaud every student who participated, and I want to extend my sincere appreciation to the art teachers, administrators and parents who supported the contest and are working to ensure that the next generation of artists is able to flourish and enrich our community.
+I also thank the experts who served as our judges, giving their time to participate and support our student artists.”

-- First Place Overall: Arielle Cooper of Lecanto High School, in Citrus County
+- First Place Overall: Stacia Bowers of Crystal River High School, in Citrus County

-- Second Place Overall: Emily Ensing of Seven Rivers Christian School, in Citrus County
+- Second Place Overall: Jodimae Leodones of Lake Minneola High School, in Lake County

-- Third Place Overall: Naomi Stevenson of The Villages Charter School, in Sumter County
+- Third Place Overall: Tyler Harris of Weeki Wachee High School, in Hernando County

 Individual county winners included:

-- Mya J. Resto of Lake Weir High School, in Marion County
+- Emerette Steffy of Belleview High School, in Marion County

-- Madeleine Reed of Tavares High School, in Lake County
+- Megan Garmany of Tavares High School, in Lake County

-- Abigail Koubek of The Villages Charter High School, in Sumter County
+- Giovanna Davis of South Sumter High School, in Sumter County

-- Elizabeth Holmes of Lecanto Highschool, in Citrus County
+- Autumn Mitcheltree of Citrus High School, in Citrus County

 Background on the annual Congressional Art Competition: